Dog Animal-Assisted Therapy (DAAT)

-NOTE: We have conducted both dog and rat animal-assisted therapy programs at Focus and Perspectives I high schools; therefore, we can provide references at your request.
+NOTE: We have conducted both dog and rat animal-assisted therapy programs at Focus, Perspectives I, and Mountainview high schools; therefore, we can provide references at your request.

 Our Animal-Assisted Therapy programs were featured in the Laval Families online magazine.
 You can click the image to follow the link of clicker here to visit their page.
 We are very honoured and would like to thank the author Alexia Marsillo for her excellent work.